yousefahmed98/image-processing-tool-/README.md

 # image-processing-tool-
-image processing tool using bmplib tp mearge two images and routate images
+image processing tool using bmplib to mearge two images and routate images